lrny-lru/lrny-lru/README.md

 # whoislrnylru

-Hey y'all, I'm lrnylru! 👋
+Hey y'all, I'm lrny-lru! 👋

   🌌I have a science degree and a background in research psychology along with experience in clinical and behavioral neuropsychology.